 Cognitive Dissonance And Ways To Resolve It

 Cognitive dissonance is one of the theories in the field of social psychology.
-It is a term used to describe the conflict in the mind that can occur when a person’s behavior and beliefs don’t align.
+It is a term used to describe the conflict in the mind that can occur when a person’s behaviour and beliefs don’t align.

 To have a clear idea of what cognitive dissonance means, the first step is to understand what happens when the tension (or “dissonance”) occurs.
 It is often the case that this happens within your brain without you having to be thinking about it.
 When we are aware of the emotional and mental discomfort that cognitive dissonance creates, it can be a swift second step to decrease the dissonance in a certain way.
 It’s possible to alter the significance of one notion or belief so that it is less dissonant.